 NAIA Wrestling Coaches?
 Postseason Top 20 Poll

-KANSAS CITY, Mo. – For the fourth-consecutive year, Grand View (Iowa) holds the No. 1 ranking in the postseason edition of the NAIA Wrestling Coaches’ Top 20 poll, the national office announced Thursday.
-The Vikings, who earned 147.5 points, won their fourth-straight team title after having 9-of-12 qualifiers claim All-America honors, including two national champions.
+KANSAS CITY, Mo. – For the fifth-consecutive year, Grand View (Iowa) holds the No. 1 ranking in the postseason edition of the NAIA Wrestling Coaches’ Top 20 Poll, the national office announced Wednesday.
+The Vikings won their fifth-straight team national championship with an NAIA record 210 total points.

-The poll was decided using the final individual and team results at the 2015 NAIA Wrestling National Championships, presented by Blue Chip Wrestling.
+• The postseason poll was determined using the individual and team results from the national championships

-For the complete look at the 2014-15 NAIA Wrestling Coaches’ Top 20 Poll calendar, click here.
+• For the complete Top 20 calendar, click here.

 |Rank||Previous Rank||School||Total Team Points|